-In 1875, architect Gédéon Bordiau designed the park with exhibition halls on the place where the civil guard had been training only a few years earlier.
-The construction of the buildings was fully finished in 1910.
-In the same year, Louis Leconted created his collection at Musée de l’Armée, with about nine hundred items representing Belgium’s military past for the 1910 World Exhibition.
-At that time, this collection was not located in the Cinquantenaire palaces.
-But since Leconted‘s exhibition was met with such great success, Belgium started to think about developing a permanent museum dedicated to housing Leconted’s military archive.
+In 1875, architect Gédéon Bordiau began to design Jublepark, complete with exhibition halls, on the site where the civil guard had been training only a few years earlier.
+Many setbacks occurred over the years and the buildings weren’t complete until 1905, with some updates taking place in 1910.
+That same year, during the Brussels International Exposition 1910, Louis Leconte displayed his 900-piece collection of military artefacts.
+His exhibition was met with such great success that Belgium started to think about developing a permanent museum, Musée de l’Armée, dedicated to housing his military archive.

 The collection grew very fast, especially after World War I, and finding a place to preserve the immense collection was urgent.
-The northern section of the two palaces in the park seemed to be a perfect place.
-The museum was officially opened in 1923 by King Albert I, and Louis Leconte was selected as the head curator.
-In 1976, the museum was established as a federal scientific institution on the second level, which is in charge of research, as well as obtaining and preserving documents and military objects.
+The northern section of the Cinquantenaire palaces seemed to fit the bill.
+King Albert I officially opened the museum in 1923, and Louis Leconte was selected as the head curator.
+In 1976, the museum became a category two federal scientific institution, which focuses on research, as well as obtaining and preserving documents and military objects.